-The Department will be holding its annual retreat from Sunday, September 23 until Tuesday, September 25, 2018 at Geneva Park, near Orillia, about 1.5 hours from Toronto.
-The retreat has several purposes, including an opportunity for new students to meet other students and faculty, and to hear about some of the areas of research in the Department.
+The Department will be holding its annual retreat from Sunday, September 22 until Tuesday, September 24, 2019 at Geneva Park, near Orillia, about 1.5 hours from Toronto.
+The retreat has several purposes, including an opportunity for new students to meet other students and faculty, and to learn about some of the areas of research in the Department.
 It is also an important occasion for networking among students and faculty alike.
-Time is set aside for an open Departmental Meeting, where students can bring up issues for discussion.
+A rotations market will be hosted, to provide new students with the opportunity to discuss research interests with potential lab rotation supervisors.
+Time is also set aside for an open Departmental Meeting, where students can bring up issues for discussion.
 The program covers about 3 days, starting Sunday afternoon and ending Tuesday after lunch.
 Talks are given by faculty, students and post-docs.
 In addition, there is a session organized by the Student Executive and a plenary talk on a subject of general interest by a senior faculty member in the Department.
-For more information and registration, please go to http://medbio.utoronto.ca/content/geneva-park-september-23-25-2018
+For more information and registration, please go to http://medbio.utoronto.ca/genevapark-retreat